DanielVonRauchhaupt/socket_fips/README.md

 - `-w, --steal`                Enables workload stealing for shared memory reading
 - `-?, --help`                 Prints available options

-For the experimental setup, `udp_server` needs to be started before `simplefail2ban`, when using shared memory as the ipc type.
+For the experimental setup, `udp_server` needs to be started before `simplefail2ban` or `simplelogstash`, when using shared memory as the ipc type.
 All applications can be orderly terminated with `control+c`.

-Additionally, neighbor cache entries for the client IP addresses used by TRex will have to be added to the neighbor table of the DUT.
+Additionally, neighbor cache entries, for the client IP addresses used by TRex, will have to be added to the neighbor table of the DUT.
 This can be done using the script:
 `add_arp.sh` in `src/scripts/dut`.
 Parameters of the script may have to be adapted to the test environment.